geru-scotland/geru-scotland/README.md

 - dirty code
 - php

-# 📖 decided to study Computer Science after many years, so this Github will
+# 📖 decided to study Computer Science after many years, so this Github
-# show my journey and all its side quests.
+# shows my journey and all its side quests.
 ```

 ---------------